pinepain/ldap-auth-proxy/README.md

 A simple drop-in HTTP proxy for transparent LDAP authorization which is also a HTTP auth backend.

+## Usage

+You can use `pinepain/ldap-auth-proxy` docker image (see available tags [here](https://hub.docker.com/r/pinepain/ldap-auth-proxy/tags/)) or build binary by yourself, `Dockerfile` and `.travis.yml` list all necessary steps to build it.

+Usage examples could be foung in [examples](./examples) folder.

 ## Architecture

 LDAP auth proxy could be used in two modes: as an auth backend and as a proxy: